 Lots of quilting keeps the feathers in place and working hard to trap your body heat.

 Here an example of a down vest with all the bells and whistles

 Note that I use my fleece vests for spring and fall hiking when the wind isn't blowing, and my down vest for year round windy and/or cold snaps.

 Because it's so compressible, my down vest is in the bottom of my pack year round.

-For extreme weather conditions, it's important to have versatile and high performance hiking clothing.
+For extreme weather conditions or prolonged exposure to the elements, it's important to have versatile and well designed high performance hiking clothing.

 This vest by Arcteryx does not mess around with making a fashion statement.